dgestep/big-code-bang/README.md

 PMD is a static Java source code analyzer.
 It uses rule-sets to define when a piece of source is erroneous.
 PMD includes a set of built-in rules and supports the ability to write custom rules.
 The generated code conforms to the PMD rules defined in the _config/ruleset/proj-pmd-rules.xml_ file.
 The Gradle build script invokes the PMD rules when building the WAR file.
-If the source code violates any PMD rules then the build will fail.
+If any source code violates a PMD rule then the build will fail.

 You can run this task manually by executing this command: